nihonmiah71/JLPT-Grammar-Database/README.md

 # Disclaimer

-Due to filesize issues the deck with audiofiles can be found here https://drive.google.com/file/d/1P3xBSHHB26fl5I7XyeRaTjwXtzGfPcpA/view?usp=sharing
+Due to filesize issues the deck with audiofiles can be found on https://drive.google.com/file/d/1P3xBSHHB26fl5I7XyeRaTjwXtzGfPcpA/view?usp=sharing

 The light version without the audiofiles is here